 THE NIFLUNGS AND GJUKUNGS.

-This chapter of contains much valuable material for a correct understanding of the Nibelungen-Lied, especially as to the origin of the Niblung hoard, and the true character of Brynhild.
+This chapter of Skaldskaparmal contains much valuable material for a correct understanding of the Nibelungen-Lied, especially as to the origin of the Niblung hoard, and the true character of Brynhild.
 The material given here, and in the Icelandic Volsunga Saga, has been used by Wm.
 Morris in his Sigurd the Volsung and the Fall of the Niblungs.
-In the Nibelungen-Lied, as transposed by Auber Forestier, in Echoes from we have a perfect gem of literature from the middle high German 267period, but its author had lost sight of the divine and mythical origin of the material that he wove into his poem.
+In the Nibelungen-Lied, as transposed by Auber Forestier, in Echoes from Mist-Land, we have a perfect gem of literature from the middle high German 267period, but its author had lost sight of the divine and mythical origin of the material that he wove into his poem.
 It is only by combining the German Nibelungen-Lied with the mythical materials found in Norseland that our national Teutonic epic can be restored to us.
 Wagner has done this for us in his famous drama; Jordan has done it in his Sigfrid’s saga; Morris has done it in the work mentioned above; but will not Auber Forestier gather up all the scattered fragments relating to Sigurd and Brynhild, and weave them together into a prose narrative, that shall delight the young and the old of this great land?

 We are glad to welcome at this time a new book in the field of Niblung literature.
 We refer to Geibel’s Brunhild, translated, with introduction and notes, by Prof. G. Theo.
 Dippold, and recently published in Boston.